The Complexity Classes of Hamming Distance Recoverable Robust Problems: Classes of Recoverable Robust Problems

 and the edge gadgets, see \Cref{fig:dsvc:edge_gadget},

-It is easy to see that both properties of a universe gadget reduction is fulfilled.
+It is easy to see that both properties of a universe gadget reduction are fulfilled.
 The gadgets are disjoint.
-Furthermore, removing a vertex (and its incident edges) results in removing the corresponding vertex gadget and edge gadgets and the reduction remains correct.
-Removing only an edge resulting in removing the edge gadget also remains correct.
-At last, we consider the solution size function, which remains $size(L, C) = |L|/2 + 2|C|$ as in the \textsc{Vertex Cover} reduction due to the transitivity of the universe gadget reduction and because the solution of the \textsc{Dominating Set} and \textsc{Vertex Cover} build up a one-to-one correspondence. \end{proof}
+Furthermore, removing a vertex (and its incident edges) results in removing the corresponding vertex gadget and edge gadgets.
+Accordingly, the resulting instance remains correct for this reduction.
+Removing only an edge results in removing the edge gadget, which is also correct.
+At last, we consider the solution.
+The solution size function remains $size_f(L, C) = |L|/2 + 2|C|$ as in the \textsc{Vertex Cover} reduction because the solution of the \textsc{Dominating Set} and \textsc{Vertex Cover} build up a one-to-one correspondence.
+That is, a vertex $v$ is part of a vertex cover if and only if $v$ is part of a dominating set.
+The feasible solutions are accordingly defined by the dominating sets of size at most $size_f(L,C)$. \end{proof}